promises-aplus/promises-spec/README.md

 1. If either `onFulfilled` or `onRejected` returns a value, `promise2` must be fulfilled with that value.
 1. If either `onFulfilled` or `onRejected` throws an exception, `promise2` must be rejected with the thrown exception as the reason.
-1. If either `onFulfilled` or `onRejected` returns a promise (call it `returnedPromise`), `promise2` must be placed into the same state as `returnedPromise`:
+1. If either `onFulfilled` or `onRejected` returns a promise (call it `returnedPromise`), `promise2` must assume the state of `returnedPromise`:
     1. If `returnedPromise` is pending, `promise2` must remain pending until `returnedPromise` is fulfilled or rejected.
-    1. If `returnedPromise` is fulfilled, `promise2` must be fulfilled with the same value.
+    1. If/when `returnedPromise` is fulfilled, `promise2` must be fulfilled with the same value.
-    1. If `returnedPromise` is rejected, `promise2` must be rejected with the same reason.
+    1. If/when `returnedPromise` is rejected, `promise2` must be rejected with the same reason.
 1. If `onFulfilled` is not a function and `promise1` is fufilled, `promise2` must be fulfilled with the same value.
 1. If `onRejected` is not a function and `promise1` is rejected, `promise2` must be rejected with the same reason.

 ## Notes

-1. In practical terms, an implementation must use a mechanism such as `setTimeout`, or faster alternatives such as `setImmediate` or `process.nextTick`, to ensure that the JS engine does not invoke `onFulfilled` and `onRejected` in the same turn of the event loop as their parent `then` call.
+1. In practical terms, an implementation must use a mechanism such as `setTimeout`, `setImmediate`, or `process.nextTick` to ensure that `onFulfilled` and `onRejected` are not invoked in the same turn of the event loop as the call to `then` to which they are passed.

-1. Implementations are free to allow `promise2 === promise1`, provided the implementation meets all requirements.
+1. Implementations may allow `promise2 === promise1`, provided the implementation meets all requirements.
 Each implementation should document whether it can produce `promise2 === promise1` and under what conditions.

 ---